loafey/master-thesis/Thesis/1.0. Introduction/Motivation.typ

 Because the use of resources is carefully controlled, mutable data structures can be used in a safe way.

-The goal for #ln is not only to be used as a system-level level language, but also as an intermedate compilation target for (linear) functional programming languages.
+The goal for #ln is not only to be used as a system-level level language, but also as an intermediate compilation target for (linear) functional programming languages.